 Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 A Home Equity Line of Credit (HELOC) allows homeowners to borrow against the equity they’ve built in their property.
-Instead of receiving a single lump sum, homeowners gain access to a revolving line of credit that they can use as needed.
+Instead of receiving a lump sum, homeowners access a revolving line of credit that can be used when needed.

-Because the loan is secured by the home, lenders usually offer lower interest rates than unsecured solar loans.
-As a result, HELOCs often provide better overall borrowing terms for solar installations in Calgary and across Alberta.
+Because a HELOC is secured by the home, lenders typically offer lower interest rates than unsecured solar loans.
+As a result, using a HELOC to finance solar in Calgary often provides better borrowing terms than many solar-specific financing programs.

-Key Benefits of Using a HELOC for Solar in Calgary
+Key Benefits of Using a HELOC to Finance Solar in Calgary

 • Higher interest rates